 The one thing that really lets Avast down is latency, which was upwards of 17ms even on same-country connections.
 This means it’s probably a no-go for gamers, especially considering there are providers out there with ping times of less than 1ms.

 The desktop app connects fairly quickly each time, in around 10 seconds or less, which we’ve found to be about average in our tests.
 Once you’re up and running, performance is incredibly reliable with practically no connection drop-outs, provided you have a stable internet connection of course.

 To find out about our speed testing methodologies, please read how we review VPNs.

 There’s a choice of 16 cities in the US, covering both east and west coast cities but with a few choices in-between.
 A few other countries also offer city-level servers, including Canada, Germany, Russia, Spain and the UK.

 Europe has the best coverage with 19 countries (out of 34), but the Asia-Pacific region is also served rather well with servers in Australia, Japan, Malaysia, and Hong Kong.

 Platforms & Devices

 Avast VPN provides custom VPN apps for Microsoft Windows, macOS, iOS and Android devices.
-Unfortunately there are no manual workarounds for those platforms lacking native apps, such as Linux, nor are you able to configure your router to work with the software.
+Unfortunately there are no manual workarounds for other platforms such as Linux, nor are you able to configure your router to work with the VPN software.